|

 cameras meant it was getting harder for insurers

 to underwrite properly.
+She said: 'Some

 speed cameras are appearing where the